saferpay/jsonapi/texts/ContainerDictionary.md

 	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Current status of the transaction.
-One of 'AUTHORIZED', 'CAPTURED' or 'PENDING' (PENDING is only used for paydirekt at the moment)</div>
+One of 'AUTHORIZED','CANCELED', 'CAPTURED' or 'PENDING' (PENDING is only used for paydirekt at the moment)</div>
 	<i class="small text-muted">
-Possible values: AUTHORIZED, CAPTURED, PENDING.<br />
+Possible values: AUTHORIZED, CANCELED, CAPTURED, PENDING.<br />
 					<span>Example: AUTHORIZED</span>
 	</i>
 </td>